QuorumDMS/ftp-srv/README.md

 - `ftp` Plain FTP
 - `ftps` Implicit FTP over TLS

 _Note:_ The hostname must be the external IP address to accept external connections. `0.0.0.0` will listen on any available hosts for server and passive connections.
 __Default:__ `"ftp://127.0.0.1:21"`

 #### options

 ##### `pasv_url`
 The hostname to provide a client when attempting a passive connection (`PASV`).
-This defaults to the provided `url`.
+This defaults to the provided `url` hostname.

 _Note:_ If set to `0.0.0.0`, this will automatically resolve to the external IP of the box.
 __Default:__ `"127.0.0.1"`

 ##### `pasv_range`
 A starting port (eg `8000`) or a range (eg `"8000-9000"`) to accept passive connections.
 This range is then queried for an available port to use when required.
 __Default:__ `22`

 ##### `greeting`
 A human readable array of lines or string to send when a client connects.
 __Default:__ `null`

 ##### `tls`
 Node [TLS secure context object](https://nodejs.org/api/tls.html#tls_tls_createsecurecontext_options) used for implicit (`ftps` protocol) or explicit (`AUTH TLS`) connections.
 __Default:__ `false`

 ##### `anonymous`
 If true, will allow clients to authenticate using the username `anonymous`, not requiring a password from the user.
 Can also set as a string which allows users to authenticate using the username provided.
 The `login` event is then sent with the provided username and `@anonymous` as the password.
 __Default:__ `false`

 ##### `blacklist`
 Array of commands that are not allowed.
 Response code `502` is sent to clients sending one of these commands.
 __Example:__ `['RMD', 'RNFR', 'RNTO']` will not allow users to delete directories or rename any files.
 __Default:__ `[]`

 ##### `whitelist`
 Array of commands that are only allowed.
 Response code `502` is sent to clients sending any other command.
 __Default:__ `[]`

 ##### `file_format`
 Sets the format to use for file stat queries such as `LIST`.
 __Default:__ `"ls"`
 __Allowable values:__
   - `ls` [bin/ls format](https://cr.yp.to/ftp/list/binls.html)
   - `ep` [Easily Parsed LIST format](https://cr.yp.to/ftp/list/eplf.html)